roundedrectangle/SailDiscord/README.md

 ### Logging in via token

-See [discord.py-self docs page](https://discordpy-self.readthedocs.io/en/latest/authenticating.html) for up to date information.
+For up to date information, please search for a method using a search engine like Google.
 In short, you should:

-- Login into discord with a desktop web browser
+1. Login into discord with a desktop web browser
-- Open developer tools (ctrl+shift+i on most browsers) and click on Console
+2. Open developer tools (Ctrl+Shift+M on most browsers)

+#### Method 1 (usually works, the instruction is for Firefox, for other browsers it may be different):
+2. Select Network
+3. Select one of the requests (usually, the ones requred are under the XHR filter)
+4. Select Headers, scroll down to Request Headers, under which find Authorization and copy its value In case you can't find such header, try again from step 3 with another request If the header value starts with `Bearer: `, strip it; if it is in quotes (`"`), also remove them.

+#### Method 2:
+2. Select Console
+3. Enable Mobile device emulation (Ctrl+Shift+M on most browsers, or an icon with a phone)
+4. Type this code and press enter:
+	`iframe=document.createElement('iframe');document.body.appendChild(iframe);console.log(JSON.parse(iframe.contentWindow.localStorage.token));iframe.remove()`
+	In case an error shows up, refresh the page
+5. Copy the token it will show you

+#### Method 3 (stopped working recently):
+2. Select Console
-- Type this code and press enter:
+3. Type this code and press enter:
 	`(webpackChunkdiscord_app.push([[''],{},e=>{m=[];for(let c in e.c)m.push(e.c[c])}]),m).find(m => m?.exports?.default?.getToken).exports.default.getToken()`
-- Copy the token it will show you without the quotes (`"`)
+4. Copy the token it will show you without the quotes (`"`)

 After obtaining you token, in Sailcord top menu, when logging in, choose Login with token.
 Then paste your token and click Accept.